Since 2007, LAFARA has specialised in low level radioactivity measurements using gamma spectrometry.

 A privileged situation

-The combination of selected materials and undergroud environment allow to decrease the backgroud level by a factor 63 compared to a above ground location.
+The combination of selected materials and undergroud environment allow to obtain a backgroud level 63 times lower than in an above ground location.

 LAFARA is part of the PANGEE environmental analysis platform from the Midi Pyrenees Observatory (Paul Sabatier University – Toulouse III).
 It has been labeled as platform by the Région Occitanie.